 On the other hand the gadgets are less likely to get me releasing the moths from my wallet for the upgrade.

 Now this is nothing personal against Motocaddy, as my review of the Powakaddy FW7 trolley proves.
 Rather it is something personal against pointless display clutter on the control panel, which is a plague affecting them both.

-Compared to the M1 Pro which just has speed and a 3 point automatic distance function, the M3 Pro the display shows time (good), 5 minute lost ball timer (good), round time (pointless as starts from when battery connected), automatic distance function up to 50 yards in 5 yard gaps (good, but 10 options overkill), distance measuring for shots (pointless as have to go in straight line), total distance (pointless as can't be reset per round) and security pin code (ok if paranoid).
+Compared to the M1 Pro which just has speed and a 3 point automatic distance function, the M3 Pro the display shows time (good), 5 minute lost ball timer (good), round time (good, but starts from when battery connected so has to be reset manually), automatic distance function up to 50 yards in 5 yard gaps (good, but 10 options overkill), distance measuring for shots (pointless as have to go in straight line), total distance (pointless as can't be reset per round) and security pin code (OK if paranoid).

 The 4-digit security pin code is a Motocaddy innovation and you can choose your own memorable number.
 On the plus side I suppose it can provide peace of mind, but I am not sure how big trolley theft is.
 I would imagine if they can't get the trolley to start, they will take the clubs anyway, so better to put the whole lot somewhere safe if your golf gear is likely to go walkies.
 Maybe it is more useful to stop friends or family borrowing your Motocaddy without your permission.

 To be fair the Motocaddy display clutter is better than most of the other versions of display clutter on the market as it is clearer and the navigation is better thanks to the dial and the two buttons below the screen.
 However unless you like this sort of stuff, it is probably not worth the extra investment.